bitsofcotton/ddpmopt/README.md

 However, openmp costs large enough beat with single core even in multicore because of their (and our) memory architecture.

 # Tips around topt
-We cannot denoise topt because they predict one by one to continue.
-In some of the learning programs, they avoid some of the errors, however, this cannot avoid 2/3 limit without large data learning.

 We recommend you and us to use puts_cc pred option instead of this.

-# Tips around ddpmopt.
-ddpmopt reduces the noise by categorizing input resize matrix, however, makeProgramInvariant makes sense down to geometric average of the input vector series.
-So we should retry and retry on them by taking subtraction or so on.

-# Tips around [pq]redg
-The prediction referes out of the bound {} produces (low of excluded middle).
-So the calculation (prediction) itself needs some of the context they pull back from on calculation entity theirselves.

 # Usage:
     ./predg <in0.ppm> ...
     ./qredg <inout0.ppm> ...
     ./ddpmopt + <in0.ppm> ... > cache.txt
     ./ddpmopt - <inout0.ppm> ... < cache.txt
-    ./topt <dim>? < in.txt > cache.txt
-    cat cache.txt - | ./topt -<num>

 # Real close
 2023/03/01